curtank/GPT-KnowSphere/README.md

 # GPT-KnowSphere
- the project is focused on creating a new kind of knowledge ecosystem, powered by ChatGPT and designed to foster innovation and discovery.
+The project is focused on creating a new kind of knowledge ecosystem, powered by ChatGPT and designed to foster innovation and discovery.